SpotIt+: Verification-based Text-to-SQL Evaluation with Database Constraints: Abstract

 \section{Abstract}

 We present \spotitplus, an open-source tool for evaluating \txttosql systems via bounded equivalence verification.
 Given a generated SQL query and the ground truth, \spotitplus actively searches for database instances that differentiate the two queries.
-To ensure that the generated counterexamples reflect practically relevant discrepancies, we introduce a constraint-mining pipeline that combines rule-based specification mining over example databases with LLM-based validation.
+To ensure that the generated counterexamples reflect practically relevant discrepancies, we introduce a best-effort constraint-mining pipeline that combines rule-based specification mining with LLM-based validation over example databases.
 Experimental results on the BIRD dataset show that the mined constraints enable \spotitplus to generate more realistic differentiating databases, while preserving its ability to efficiently uncover numerous discrepancies between generated and gold SQL queries that are missed by standard test-based evaluation.